fiskl-accounting/help-docs/docs/Integrations/Bank-Connections/connect-stripe.md

    - Optionally, enable "Create clients" and "Create vendors"

 :::info
-Enabling "Create vendors" may add many new vendors to your account
+Enabling "Create vendors" may add many new vendors to your account.
 :::

 5. Connect to Stripe: